 Throughout October, residents and visitors will be able to take part in various cultural activities.
 It will be a month of celebration, with vibrant and uplifting content, and a great opportunity to explore Black history and the relevance of Black contributions in the United Kingdom and worldwide.

-I congratulate the partners and organisations involved in organising and co-ordinating the month’s activities across Birmingham.
-Our thanks, in particular, go to Blackstory Partnership, which includes Inspiring a New Generation, Recognize Black Heritage and Culture and Mykal Wassifa Brown CIC, who have compiled an exciting programme of events including a spectacular 2 part launch event at the Legacy Centre of Excellence (formally The Drum, Aston) on Saturday 28 September 2019.
+Congratulations must go to the partners and organisations involved in organising and co-ordinating the month’s activities across Birmingham.
+Our thanks, in particular, go to Blackstory Partnership, which includes PFG Consultancy, Inspiring a New Generation, Recognize Black Heritage and Culture and Mykal Wassifa Brown CIC, who have compiled an exciting programme of events including a spectacular 2 part launch event at the Legacy Centre of Excellence (formally The Drum, Aston) on Saturday 28 September 2019.

 I am confident this programme will appeal to a wide range of tastes and interests and hope that 2019 will be another successful year for this important initiative.